MichalBravansky/lightweight-shell/README.md

 - **Command History**: You can navigate through your command history using the up and down arrow keys.
 This allows you to easily access and repeat previously executed commands without retyping them.

+- **Current Working Directory**: COMP0010 Shell will show the current directory you are in at all times without having to run the `pwd` command (although this is still available).

 - **Command Help**: The shell supports the `--help` option, which provides help and usage information for a specific command.
 This feature is useful for understanding the available options and arguments for each command.

 - **Helpful Commands**: There are several helpful commands included that are commonly used for file system manipulation and quality of life.
 These commands include `mkdir` for creating directories, `rm` for removing files and directories, and `clear` for clearing the shell's output.